 Chelsea have spent a significant amount of money in the last two summer transfer windows in an attempt to keep up with rivals Manchester City and Liverpool.
-German duo Kai Havertz and Timo Werner were drafted in along with Hakim Ziyech in 2020, however, the most notable signing this summer is Romelu Lukaku for £103.5million.
+German duo Kai Havertz and Timo Werner were drafted in along with Hakim Ziyech in 2020, but the most notable signing this summer was Romelu Lukaku for £103.5 million.

-The Blues have a transfer budget of £100.81m and a wage budget of £698,000.
-A goalkeeper and a world class midfielder are potential upgrades worth considering.
+The Blues have a transfer budget of £100.81 million and a wage budget of £698,000.
+A new goalkeeper and a world-class midfielder are potential upgrades worth considering in Career Mode.

-N’Golo Kanté is Chelsea’s best player on FIFA 22, the 30-year-old has a 90 rating.
-Other first-team players who are 30-years-old and will need replacing in the next couple of seasons are Thiago Silva, and full-backs Cesar Azpilicueta and Marcos Alonso.
+N’Golo Kanté is Chelsea’s best player on FIFA 22; the 30-year-old has a 90 overall rating.
+Other first-team players who are 30-years-old and will need replacing in the next couple of seasons are Thiago Silva, Cesar Azpilicueta, and Marcos Alonso.

-Chelsea are one of the best career mode options due to their potential ability.
-Players such as Kai Havertz, Mason Mount, and Christian Pulisic are a lethal attacking midfield trio and 28-year-old star striker Romelu Lukaku still has a good few years left in him.
+Chelsea are one of the best Career Mode options due to their potential ability.
+Players such as Kai Havertz, Mason Mount, and Christian Pulisic are a lethal attacking midfield trio and 28-year-old star striker Romelu Lukaku still has many good years left in him.